Quicklinks

 Article XI.
 Parliamentary Authority

-The current edition of The Standard Code of Parliamentary Procedure governs WSI in all parliamentary situations that are not provided for under state and federal law, or in WSI’s Articles of Incorporation, bylaws, or adopted rules.
+The current edition of The Standard Code of Parliamentary Procedure governs WSI in all parliamentary situations that are not provided for under state and federal law, or in WSI’s Articles of Incorporation, bylaws, or standing rules of order.

 Article XII.
 Amendments to Bylaws